-Adapted from Orbis commentary contributed by Matthew Spencer For the full commentary please see www.orbis.com
+Adapted from Orbis commentaries contributed by Graeme Forster For the full commentary please see www.orbisfunds.com

 Notes for consideration

 The availability of the Fund is subject to offshore capacity constraints.
 Please contact our Client Service Centre for further information about any constraints that may apply.